Taxation in Canada: Capital gains tax

 corporate tax rates.
 If more than 50% of a small business's income is derived from specified investment business activities (which include income from capital gains) they are not permitted to claim the small business deduction.

 Capital gains earned on income in a Registered Retirement Savings Plan are not taxed at the time the gain is realized (i.e. when the holder sells a stock that has appreciated inside of their RRSP) but they are taxed when the funds are withdrawn from the registered plan (usually after being converted to a Registered Income Fund at the age of 71.)
 These gains are then taxed at the individual's full marginal rate.

 Capital gains earned on income in a TFSA are not taxed at the time the gain is realized.
 Any money withdrawn from a TFSA, including capital gains, are also not taxed.

 Unrealized capital gains are not taxed.

 Capital Gains on a Primary Residence

 Primary residences are exempt from capital gains.
 Any gains from selling a primary residence will not be considered a capital gain for taxation purposes.
 Any losses are also not considered, and cannot be used to offset previous, current, or future capital gains.

 If a property is designated as a primary residence for only a part of the time held, the exemption will only apply to any price appreciation or loss during the time it was a primary residence.
 Usually, any price appreciation or loss at the time of sale will be divided evenly across the time the property was held.
 The price appreciation or loss during the time the property was not a primary residence will be subject to treatment as capital gains.

-Wealth taxes
+Property, gift and succession taxes

 Property taxes

 There are two main types of property taxes: the annual tax and land transfer tax.